UAE – November 18-27, December 4-5, 8-14, 2015

 Sharjah Art Museum.
 Its galleries showcase contemporary art with guest artists.

 Sharjah Museum of Islamic Civilization.
 Pretty much everything you always wanted to know about Islam is addressed in this well-curated museum in a converted souq right on the waterfront.
 The building is beautiful.
-The ground-floor galleries zero in on different aspects of the Islamic faith, such as the Five Pillars of Islam, including the ritual and importance of haj.
+The ground-floor galleries zero in on different aspects of the Islamic faith, such as the Five Pillars of Islam, including the ritual and importance of the haj.
 Other rooms trace Arab scientific accomplishments, especially in mathematics and astronomy, while the 4 galleries on the upper floor show 1400 years of Islamic art.
 The central dome has a striking deep-blue zodiac mosaic.

 Al Noor Mosque.

 King Faisal Mosque.
-Named after King Faisal of Saudi Arabia who financed it and built by a Saudi architect, it opened in 1987, is the second largest in the UAE, has two 70m minarets and a capacity of 16,670.
+Named after King Faisal of Saudi Arabia who financed it and was built by a Saudi architect, it opened in 1987, is the second largest in the UAE, has two 70m minarets and a capacity of 16,670.

 Originally, I wanted to at least drive through these northern emirates from Sharjah (there is not much to see or do in any of them) on my way to the Musandam Peninsula, but arranging transportation in Musandam seemed impossible other than renting a car, so I decided to not go to any of them.
 The 45km drive from Khasab to Tibat sounded wonderful.